-- 1) Explain basis of removal and allow informal opportunity to be heard within 24 hours or as extended if the 24-hour period does not end on a school day; and - 2) Inform principal/designee of reasons for removal at a meeting and complete BOCES form. - 3) May be required to meet with parent, student, and - Before removing, explain basis of removal and allow student to informally present his/her version of relevant events; and - 2) Inform principal of reasons for removal and complete BOCES form.
+- Explain basis of removal and allow informal opportunity to be heard within 24 hours or as extended if the 24-hour period does not end on a school day; and - Inform principal/designee of reasons for removal at a meeting and complete BOCES form. - May be required to meet with parent, student, and administrator. - Before removing, explain basis of removal and allow student to informally present his/her version of relevant events; and - Inform principal of reasons for removal and complete BOCES form. - May be required to meet with parent, student, and administrator.